campbellja/dbup-deployer/README.md

 # dbup-deployer
-A db script executor that uses DbUp and provides variable substitution.
+A simple db script executor using DbUp that provides a CLI and variable substitution.